 Circulating books on journalism, mass media, television, radio, & film reside primarily on Bird Library’s 5th Floor.
-Use basic and advanced searches in the SU Libraries SUMMON search engine or, alternatively, classic catalog, to determine specific titles and locations of interest.
+Use basic and advanced searches in the SU Libraries SUMMON search engine or, alternatively, classic catalog, to determine specific titles and locations of interest that are related to your media platforms, or - other relevant books - if your public figure is well known enough to be covered in books or book chapters, or perhaps has written a book(s).
 Photography books are shelved in the Carnegie Library.

-Want to explore some specific large SU Libraries ebook collections directly?
+Want to explore some specific large SU Libraries ebook collections directly, for discussion of your public figure - or - in particular - solid overviews of other aspects of your chosen media platforms?
 Try ebook databases such as these:

 When searching within the SUMMON search environment, to limit results to ebooks, add to your search these two refinements, in combination (refinements can be specified either prior to, or after, entering search teminology):

 A concise list of SU Libraries subscription databases in media studies and news that represent (or otherwise contain) significant online video, audio or image content.
-Kanopy, recently added, in addition to non-fiction and documentary video, also contains numerous U.S. and international feature films from the Criterion Collection:
+Kanopy, recently added, in addition to non-fiction and documentary video, also contains numerous U.S. and international feature films:

 See also freely available news video searching available via: